José de Carabantes

 José de Carabantes (Carabantes) (1628 in Aragon – 1694) was a Spanish Capuchin theologian.
 He worked for the evangelization of the Native Americans in Spanish America.

 Works

 He wrote a work entitled "Ars addicendi atque docendi idiomata", and likewise a "Lexicon, seu vocabularium verborum, adverbiorum, etc.", for the use of missionaries (Madrid, 1678).

+Veneration

+Theologians approved Carabantes's spiritual writings on 27 July 1904, and his cause was formally opened on 24 August 1910, granting him the title of Servant of God.
+He was later declared Venerable.